jbwtk/iotc-lora-gateway-example/readme.md

 5. Continue from Step 7 of [How to integrate LoRaWAN gateway](https://wiki.st.com/stm32mpu-ecosystem-v3/wiki/How_to_integrate_LoRaWAN_gateway#Software_setup) to prepare the board for flashing, you can use the `make flash` target to simplifiy the process instead.

 6. Continue through ST's tutorial to set up the LNS, the gateway and connect your devices in chirpstack.
-Once all of that is done, create a Global API key within chirpstack's interface and save it for futher use.
+Once all of that is done, create a Global API key within chirpstack's interface and save it for further use.

 7. Via `ssh` or `serial` access the `STM32MP157` and modify the `local_settings.py` file